• Home

 How to Install and Run Jupyter Python Notebook [Complete Guide with Example]

-In this tutorial, you will learn Python commands to install and to run Jupyter Python Notebook in Windows/Linux/MacOS using pip tool.
+In this tutorial, you will learn Python commands to install and run Jupyter Python Notebook in Windows/Linux/macOS using the pip tool.

-Jupyter is an open source project which provides the interactive platform for executing programming code.
-It allows you to add a comment and to make it more explanatory.
+Jupyter is an open-source project which provides an interactive platform for executing programming code.
+It allows you to add a comment and make it more explanatory.

-If you want to install Jupyter for Python, Jupyter is available as python module for Python version 2 and 3.
-It is easy to install it using pip tool.
+If you want to install Jupyter for Python, Jupyter is available as a Python module for Python versions 2 and 3.
+It is easy to install it using the pip tool.

 Installing Jupyter Python Notebook For Python 2 and 3